-The goals of this solicitation will be accomplished through 3 tracks: BRITE Pivot, BRITE Relaunch, and BRITE Fellow.
-A proposal submitted to any of the three tracks will be a research proposal that advances the field, with strong intellectual merit and broader impacts as determined by external review in accordance with the standard NSF review criteria and procedures, as well as additional solicitation-specific criteria.
+The goals of this solicitation will be accomplished through 2 tracks: BRITE Pivot and BRITE Relaunch.
+A proposal submitted to either of the two tracks will be a research proposal that advances the field, with strong intellectual merit and broader impacts as determined by external review in accordance with the standard NSF review criteria and procedures, as well as additional solicitation-specific criteria.
 Proposals submitted in response to this solicitation must include sections on how the proposal aligns with the selected track, the research approach and research plan, and a description of the intended scientific outcomes and broader impacts of the research activities.
 The principal investigator may choose to seek a stimulating environment through sabbatical or other leave outside of their academic institution, which may include spending time at another institution, industry, organization, or national lab.
 Note that while this type of activity is permitted, it is not required.